debops/debops/docs/ansible/roles/golang/usage-examples.rst

 The :ref:`debops.golang` Ansible role will check if the specified APT packages are available; if not, the specified version will be cloned from the sources repository and the :command:`git` tag will be verified using the specified GPG key.
-When the build is finished, the pecified binaries will be installed in the :file:`/usr/local/bin/` directory.
+When the build is finished, the specified binaries will be installed in the :file:`/usr/local/bin/` directory.